The timezone information files used by tzset(3) are

 transforming a TZif file's transition times into transitions appropriate for

-idea was to adapt the transition times from a TZif file with the well-known
+"EET-2EEST", the idea was to adapt the transition times from a

-name "posixrules" that is present only for this purpose and is a
+only for this purpose and is a copy of the file "Europe/Brussels",

-offset.
-POSIX does not specify this obsolete transformational behavior, the
+this obsolete transformational behavior, the default rules are

-time should instead specify TZ="Europe/Athens" for better
+instead specify TZ="Europe/Athens" for better historical coverage,

-TZ="EET-2EEST,M3.5.0/3,M10.5.0/4" if POSIX
+falling back on TZ="EET-2EEST,M3.5.0/3,M10.5.0/4" if POSIX

 conformance is required and older timestamps need not be handled